 We all respond emotionally when we get bad news about our health.
 And when we aren’t feeling well, it’s hard to focus mentally.
 Add to that the confusing language of medicine.
 And then the even more confusing health care system and you have a recipe for problems.

 Your parent may need help gathering information and understanding options.
 It often helps to have another person involved who is more objective.
 Plus, they can provide continuity from one health care setting to another.
 You can offer some of this assistance yourself.
-Or, you may want to enlist the help of an Aging Life Care™ Consultant.
+Or, you may want to enlist the help of an Aging Life Care™ Manager.

-An Aging Life Care Consultant is a health care professional who knows and understands older adults, issues of aging, and the complexities of the elder care system.
+An Aging Life Care Manager is a health care professional who knows and understands older adults, issues of aging, and the complexities of the elder care system.
 He or she can help you understand the diagnosis and the treatment and how these will affect your family member’s daily life.
-An Aging Life Care Consultant will look at your parent as a whole person.
+An Aging Life Care Manager will look at your parent as a whole person.
 These professionals work with you as a family unit.
 They come up with approaches to a problem that address everyone’s mental, emotional, and social needs, as well as the physical demands of the condition.

 As you see from the list below, serving as an advocate is a big job.
 And, it’s not easy to do.
 Your task is even more difficult because it involves a relative.
 You will have your own emotions to deal with, as well as those of your parent.
 In addition, it may be a steep learning curve to get up to speed with the terms and the resources available.